brotatotes/bht-automation/bht gen 3/Luke/Chapter 5/Luke 5 3 bht.md

 # Luke 5:3 Commentary Help Text

 ## BHT:
-Jesus took a boat and taught the multitudes from it, using Peter's boat as a pulpit to spread the Gospel.
-It may be puzzling why Jesus would go into a boat to address the crowd, but perhaps the serene lake and the silence on the shore provided the perfect conditions for His teachings to be heard clearly.
-Sitting in the boat, Jesus followed the custom of the times, delivering His message with authority and impact.
+Jesus, seeing the boat nearby, decided to use it as a platform to teach the crowd by putting out to sea.
+This nautical act allowed Him to safely address the crowd from the boat, away from the crowded shore.
+By teaching from the boat, Jesus effectively spread the net of the Gospel over His hearers, capturing their attention in a unique and memorable way.
+This method not only allowed Him to reach a greater number of people but also demonstrated His desire for Peter's companionship.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown: